modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 To get a count of active users count from excel

-- Filter for contains 0 for Team Chat Message, Private Chat Message, Call, Meeting Attended
-- Delete all these rows with 0 usage for all those features
+- We need to remove all users with 0 count for Team Chat Message and 0 count for Private Chat Message, and 0 count for Calls, and 0 count for meetings Meeting Attended - these users have 0 for all 4 activity types so are not active
-- Sum the remaining user count - Sum the UPNs column.
-The number of rows is your number of active users
+- The easiest way to do this is to add a colum to sum all 4 and if the sum is greater than 0, that is your count of active users

 #### Validation SQL Query - Comparison Test 02